 Within the “Device” submenu, decrease bids on desktop and tablet by 100%.
 This will ensure that your ads don’t show up, funneling all available impressions to mobile devices (where prospects can ring you up).

 At some point, Bing will probably add call-only ads to their ever-growing suite of tools to help advertisers reach prospects.
-Until then, the workaround outlined above is a relatively easy way to incite more (and more affordable, at least compared to AdWords) phone calls from prospects desperately looking to scratch an itch.
+Until then, the workaround outlined above is a relatively easy way to incite more (and more affordable, at least compared to Google Ads) phone calls from prospects desperately looking to scratch an itch.